cogeotiff/rio-tiler/docs/intro.md

-The main goal of **rio-tiler** is to create [slippy map tile](https://en.wikipedia.org/wiki/Tiled_web_map) data arrays from `big` Raster data and then render them dynamically to display on a map.
+The main goal of `rio-tiler` is to create [slippy map tile](https://en.wikipedia.org/wiki/Tiled_web_map) data arrays from **big** raster data and then render them dynamically to display on a map.

-The **rio-tiler** module can read data and metadata from any raster source supported by Rasterio/GDAL (i.e. local files, http, s3, gcs etc.).
+The `rio-tiler` module can read data and metadata from any raster source supported by Rasterio/GDAL (i.e. local files, http, s3, gcs etc.).

 ## Read a tile from a file